afearbm/new-relic-plugins/amazon-dynamodb/README.md

 ## Using the Plugin
 For more information about navigating New Relic’s user interface, refer to their [Using a plugin documentation](https://docs.newrelic.com/docs/plugins/plugins-new-relic/using-plugins/using-plugin) section.

+## Troubleshooting/Known Issues
+When running a plugin, a `java.lang.OutOfMemoryError` may occur if too much data is being processed for the system to handle.
+If that issues arises, you will need to modify the `java_args` field of the “master” `newrelic.json` file located in the npi base `config` directory.

+`java_args` - `-Xmx128m` (-Xmxn specifies the maximum size, in bytes, of the memory allocation pool.
+This value must a multiple of 1024 greater than 2 MB.
+Append the letter k or K to indicate kilobytes, or m or M to indicate megabytes.
+The default value is chosen at runtime based on system configuration.)

+**Examples:**

+`-Xmx83886080`

+`-Xmx81920k`

+`-Xmx80m`

 ## Support Resources
 For questions or issues regarding the Amazon DynamoDB Plugin for New Relic, visit http://support.bluemedora.com.